-Today, we’ve decided to share our top nursery ideas to get your space ready for your new bundle of joy.
-Our own Kathy Kuo is a mother of two, so we’ve gone through the process many times here at Kathy Kuo Home.
+Today, we’ve decided to share our top nursery design ideas to get your space ready for your new bundle of joy.
+Our own Kathy Kuo is a mother-of-two, so we’ve gone through the process many times here at Kathy Kuo Home.
 Read more about some of our favorite nursery looks (including our own) below.

-1. Gender Neutral Hues
+Nursery Design Idea #1.
+Gender Neutral Hues

-2. Pattern is Essential
+Nursery Design Idea #2.
+Pattern is Essential

 Regardless of what color you choose to paint the nursery, it’s very important to insert bold colors and pattern into the room.
 In fact, studies show that pastels (while pretty) are not very engaging for the baby.
 Use contrasting colors like black and white stripes or bold graphic patterns in a strong color to encourage visual development.
 Not only is it good for the baby, but it looks great!

-3. Use Dimmer Lights
+Nursery Design Idea #3.
+Use Dimmer Lights

 This is also great for when the baby wakes up in the middle of the night (you know how many times that is going to happen!), but you don’t want to startle the baby with bright lights that’ll make it difficult to get them back down.
 Adding a dimmer is a quick and efficient solve for all of these common problems at a minimal cost.

-4. Furniture They Can Grow Into
+Nursery Design Idea #4.
+Furniture They Can Grow Into

 Choose furniture that can be used beyond the baby’s first year.
 Nowadays you can buy cribs that can convert into a kids bed.
 Instead of a changing table, opt for a beautiful dresser they can use when they grow up, and use a detachable dressing table top for their early years.

 Nursery Design Idea #5.
 Don’t Forget Yourself

 This is probably one of the most common nursery mistakes we see.
 As parents, we are so concerned about getting everything right for the baby that we forget to incorporate furniture for ourselves!
 Make sure to include comfortable seating like a sofa or daybed in addition to a chair or rocker that makes it easy for feeding the baby and encourage mom and dad to take a nap sometimes too!
 You’ll have a modern nursery design in no time if you follow our expert guide to the most stylish nursery ideas!

 This article originally appeared as a contributing article to our friend The Chriselle Factor.
 This version has been updated and modified.